Singapore REITs Monthly Update (June 15th, 2025)

 • I have introduced weighted average (weighted by market cap) to the financial ratios, in addition to the existing simple average ratios.
 This is another perspective where smaller market cap REITs do not disproportionately affect the average ratios.
 As of May 2025 I have removed EC World REIT from these calculations.

-• Following its delisting, Paragon REIT will be removed from the next update onwards.
+• Following its delisting, Paragon REIT has been removed.

 Data from REITsavvy Screener. https://screener.reitsavvy.com/